 Even though many proteins can be separated from plasma and commercialized, some of them are more in demand than others.
 Those generating the highest demand determine the volume of plasma needed for fractionation.
 By maximizing the volume of plasma fractionated to make each product in adequate quantity, a company can maximize its revenues and profitability.
 Dubbed “plasma economics”, it leads to the concept of “first liter” and “last liter” (or “marginal liter”) of the plasma fractionated by a company.

 a) The “first liter” of plasma describes a liter of fractionated plasma from which all the plasma proteins are sold by the company.
-Since it includes all the company’s commercial products, this first liter of plasma fractionated generates the maximum amount of revenues from each product.
+Since it includes all the company’s commercial products, this first liter of plasma fractionated generates the maximum amount of revenues from each liter fractionated.

-d) As more plasma is fractionated, one-by-one, each protein product is manufactured in sufficient quantities to meet its respective demand and it is removed from the list of manufactured products from the next liter of plasma.
-Eventually, only one product remains to justify fractionation.
+d) As more plasma is fractionated, one-by-one, each protein product is manufactured in sufficient quantities to meet its respective demand and it is removed from the list of purified products from the next liter of plasma.
+Eventually, only one product remains to justify fractionation, which has been IgG for over 20 years.
 It is the product with the highest demand, requiring the highest volume of fractionated plasma.
-The point at which a company stops plasma fractionation to manufacture the last product remaining on the list is its “last liter

-In practice, most companies do not fractionate as much plasma as to fulfill the demand for all their products.
-Instead, their “last liter” is determined by their demand for IgG because it generates the highest revenues among all the plasma products.
-Albumin is often still in demand at this fractionation level, leading the companies to sell two “last liter” products; IgG and albumin.
-Many companies opt for the “two last liters” strategy because the revenues from only one product (albumin or IgG) do not suffice to cover their cost of collecting and fractionating plasma.
+In practice, the “last liter” is determined by the demand for IgG by company because it is the product with the most demand relative to production volumes.
+Albumin is often still in demand at this fractionation level, leading the companies to sell two “last liter” products; IgG and albumin, though the revenue from albumin is much less than the revenue from IgG.
+Many companies opt for the “two last liters” strategy because the revenues from only one product (albumin or IgG) do not suffice to cover their cost of collecting and fractionating plasma or lead to unacceptably low profit levels.

-IgG has been the driver of plasma fractionation volumes for the past twenty years.
+IgG has been the driver of plasma fractionation volumes for over twenty years.
 Prior to that, factor VIII was the driving protein for fractionation, but it gradually ended when recombinant factor VIII products were introduced in the early 1990’s and cannibalized plasma-derived factor VIII.
-At present, IgG and albumin are sold from every liter of plasma fractionated, and factor VIII is still sold from nearly all the liters fractionated.
-Today, IgG accounts for 40-50% of the global plasma proteins market (approximately $20 billion) although this percentage varies significantly by region.
+The first “last liter” product was albumin, which was the first product fractionated from plasma going all the way back to World War II.
+At present, IgG and albumin usually sold from every liter of plasma fractionated, and factor VIII is still sold from many of the liters fractionated.
+Today, IgG accounts for around 50% of the global plasma proteins market (approximately $12 billion) although this percentage varies significantly by region.
 Albumin and plasma-derived factor VIII (pdFVIII) each have a smaller share of the market (10-15% each) again with wide regional variations.
+Please Contact Us if you would like the latest figures on plasma protein sales by product, company or country.